frozon/passbook/README.md

 [![Build Status](https://travis-ci.org/lgleasain/passbook.png)](https://travis-ci.org/lgleasain/passbook)

-# passbook-ios
+# passbook

-The passbook-ios gem let's you create a pkpass for passbook in iOS 6+
+The passbook gem let's you create a pkpass for passbook in iOS 6+

 ## Installation

-Include the passbook-ios gem in your project.
+Include the passbook gem in your project.

 IE:  In your Gemfile
 ```
-gem 'passbook-ios'
+gem 'passbook'
 ```

 ## Configuration